AMD-Ecosystem/hipCIM/docs/index.rst

 - **N-dimensional image processing:** Enables processing of multidimensional images common in biomedical imaging and other fields.

-- **GPU acceleration:** Leverages GPUs to expedite computationally intensive tasks such as image processing.
+- **GPU acceleration:** Uses GPUs to expedite computationally intensive tasks such as image processing.

 - **Extensible toolkit:** Offers both C++ and Python APIs, as well as a flexible mechanism for extensions using plugins.